goldbergyoni/nodebestpractices/README.md

 ## ![✔] 6.2.
 Limit concurrent requests using a balancer or a middleware

-**TL;DR:** Implement rate limiting using an external service such as NGINX, or if that is not possible use a rate limiting middleware within the application
+**TL;DR:** Implement rate limiting using an external service such as cloud load balancers, cloud firewalls, NGINX, or if that is not possible use a rate limiting middleware within the application

-**Otherwise:** An application could be subject to an attack resulting in a denial of service where real users receive degraded service, or an unavailable application.
+**Otherwise:** An application could be subject to an attack resulting in a denial of service where real users receive degraded service, or an unavailable application

 🔗 [**Read More: Implement rate limiting**](sections/security/limitrequests.md)